What is Marcasite Jewellery?

 In the antique Victorian jewellery era, marcasite made a resurgence following the death of Prince Albert in 1861.
 Victoria entered a lifelong period of mourning, which saw her and the ladies of her court wear only black and less extravagant jewellery.
 Marcasite was a good alternative for bright (and expensive) diamonds, so this became a suitable substitute for nobility and common folk alike.

 Art Deco Marcasite Jewellery

-In the 1920s, marcasite was used in the iconic ‘light/dark’ contrast of the Art Deco era alongside large gemstones like onyx and sapphire.
+In the 1920s, marcasite was used in the iconic ‘light/dark’ contrast of the Art Deco jewellery era alongside large gemstones like onyx and sapphire.
 It was often set alongside a large gemstone, the centre of the piece, with intricate detailing created by the marcasite around it.
-This sapphire solitaire ring is reminiscent of this style, although it opts for the more expensive diamond instead of marcasite to highlight the large sapphire.
+This sapphire solitaire ring (from our collection of Art Deco sapphire rings) is reminiscent of this style, although it opts for the more expensive diamond instead of marcasite to highlight the large sapphire.
 Marcasite was also used to create inexpensive jewellery of a similar nature, commonly featuring jet.

 How much is marcasite jewellery worth?

 Marcasite jewellery is often inexpensive due to its brittleness, so it is best to determine value based on individual pieces.
 As mentioned above, marcasite was often used to highlight other gemstones, so they should be considered as part of a piece’s overall value.

 You should also look at the design, size and branding of the piece to determine its value.
 Additionally, it is also important to remember that marcasite was used in place of diamonds in many circumstances.
 As such, many pieces of vintage jewellery may have the effect of marcasite without the fragility, such as this Victorian diamond and pearl brooch, but these pieces have a justifiably higher value.